jermspeaks/jermspeaks.github.io/src/content/writing/2015-09-23-On-Obituaries.md

 "Thats morbid," everyone responded when I tell them I've been reading the New York Times collection of obituaries.
 I disagree.
 I read an obituary a day to test a practice I read about from Austin Kleon from his book, "Show Your Work.”
 Mr. Kleon states it simulates the feeling about being hit with a life altering event.
 My expectation was I would be grounded in the reality, being reminded of my inevitable death if I read them.
 This is to simulate the feeling that you know your end will come some day without having to go through a life altering event.
 At least, that's the theory.

-> “The sum of every obituary is how heroic people are, and how noble.”
+> The sum of every obituary is how heroic people are, and how noble.
->
-> -- Maira Kalman
+> — Maira Kalman

 A few years back, I read Gretchen Rubin’s “The Happiness Project” where she concluded she had a deeper contemplation of life after reading memoirs with catastrophe.
 I’m reminded of similar consensus of feeling uplifted and reflective after I read Victor Frankl’s book, “Man’s Search for Meaning,” and Primo Levi’s “If This Is A Man”.
 Both are about the concentration camps and neither dwell on the gross detail nor have a negative outlook on life.